 Bleaching is the absolute worst- it literally strips the color (and everything else) from your hair strands.
 Adding color after you’ve bleached it doesn’t make it any better.

 If you dye your hair, you risk damaging your hair texture, stripping away vital moisture and luster, and losing entire locs completely.
-Even dying your roots alone can be a dangerous task.
+Even dying your roots alone can be a dangerous task and produce harmful effects.

 If you’ve dyed your locs in the past and are dealing with damage, try a hot oil treatment.
 You should also moisturize your locs and scalp daily to add nutrients back to your hair and nurse it back to health.